hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 Copyright terms: Attribution-NonCommercial-NoDerivs Creative Commons
 ```

-Over the years, I have created many projects and professions, but most often I say I am an artist, a creator, a researcher and a technologist — even though I feel like these labels keep overlapping and meandering.
+Over the years, I have created many projects and professions, but most often I say I am an artist, a creator, a researcher, and a technologist—even though I feel like these labels keep overlapping and meandering.
 Looking back, I can now see I’ve spent most of my life responding to an inner curiosity for things like making art and photographs, describing images, discovering synchronicities, and building networks of people and machinery.
 Rolling and tumbling from one eddy to another, my life itself has felt both fluid and yet also deliberately and persistently guided by a much deeper current.

 My water begins in the very far western tip of Kentucky, where I was born within ten miles of the Mississippi River.
 I was born in the county seat in a little town called Clinton, not far from an even smaller town called Columbus, which sits on a bluff overlooking the river.
 In the 1800’s, Columbus was much larger; a busy port for trains, barges, steamboats and all kind of river traffic on North-South trade routes.
 From Chicago, Illinois to Mobile, Alabama to New Orleans, Louisiana, ferries moved travelers across the nearly mile-wide Mississippi as they journeyed westward seeking fame, fortune, and new opportunities.